 If you’re an experienced activist there will be parts you know already, but the depth we go into should give you more confidence and knowledge of how to deal with the police.
 Whether you’re in a group or attending as an individual, this extensive training offers you important skills to support activists.

-Currently all trainings are online via Zoom.
-The training happens over two days, each for 3.5 hours including two 15 minute breaks on each day.
+Currently many of our trainings are online via Zoom.
+Online training happens over two days, each for 3 hours including two 10 minute breaks on each day.
+In person trainings happen over one day with a lunch break and regular shorter breaks.